mr-bt/manager.README/README.md

 8. **Creating More Leaders:** My goal is to create more leaders, not followers.
 I'm committed to developing your leadership skills and setting you up for success.

 Remember, my role as a manager is to serve you and help you succeed.
 I'm here to provide support, remove obstacles, and create an environment where you can do your best work.

-## Motivations Behind This Document

-The primary motivation behind this README is to foster transparency, clarity, and understanding.
-As a manager, I believe it's crucial to communicate my values, expectations, and working style to my team.
-This document serves as a guide to help you understand what you can expect from me and what I expect from you.

-This README is also a reflection of my commitment to open communication and continuous improvement.
-It's a living document that I will update as I grow and learn.
-I encourage you to provide feedback and engage in a dialogue about its content.
-Your insights and perspectives are invaluable in helping me become a better manager and leader.

-Lastly, this document is a testament to my belief in the power of written communication.
-Writing forces clarity of thought, and a well-articulated document can serve as a reference point for future discussions and decision-making.
-It's my hope that this README will facilitate better communication and mutual understanding within our team.

-Please note that this document is not a substitute for personal interaction.
-It's a starting point for our professional relationship, and I look forward to learning and growing with you.

 ## How does a great culture look like to me